The Republic of the Congo also known as Congo

 Congo is located in the central-western part of

-sub-Saharan Africa, sharing borders
+sub-Saharan Africa, sharing borders with

 the Democratic Republic of Congo to the south and east; Gabon to the west;